Bojado-Thompson/Estimating-Home-Values/README.md

 ## Conclusion

 # How to Reproduce
-All files are reproducible and avaiable for download and use.
+All files are reproducible and available for download and use.